Frequently Asked Questions (FAQ)

 No!
 We believe giving is a personal decision.
 United Way has a strong policy against coercion.
 Whether a person gives to United Way and how much the person chooses to give is up to the individual.
 United Way of Cullman County does not support the use of threats or coercion of any kind.

 I don’t benefit, so why should I give?

 You, a family member, friend or coworker may have already used the services of United Way of Cullman County partner agencies, initiatives, and programs without realizing it.
 But we also know, we all win when children succeed in school, when families are financially stable, and when people have access to basic needs.
 When you support United Way of Cullman County, you help to create lasting change for all in our community.

 What is United Way 2-1-1?

 Your link to community resources.
-When you dial 2-1-1, you will be connected to a trained operator who is availalbe 24/7 to access to a comprehensive database with services in our community.
-This three-digit hotline number can connect you with information and resources including information related to basic needs services, child care services, consumer help, volunteer opportunities, crisis intervention, healthcare, and more.
+When you dial 2-1-1, you will be connected to a trained operator who is available 24/7 to access to a comprehensive database with services in our community.
+This three-digit hotline number can connect you with information and resources including information related to basic needs services, childcare services, consumer help, volunteer opportunities, crisis intervention, healthcare, and more.
 A call to United Way 2-1-1 is free, confidential, and available 24/7!
-Text "HELP" 888-421-1266, or visit 211connectsalabama.org to do online searches or "Chat" with one of our Community Resource Specialists.
+Text "HELP" 888-421-1266 or visit 211connectsalabama.org to do online searches or "Chat" with one of our Community Resource Specialists.